naykel76/nbw_site/resources/views/docs/javascript/arrays.md

 ## Array methods (mutating)

-- `sort()`: Sorts the elements of an array in place and returns the array.
 - `fill()`: Sets all array elements to a value, from start (default 0) to end (default array.length).

 <a id="markdown-arraypushitems-number-add-to-end-and-return-new-length" name="arraypushitems-number-add-to-end-and-return-new-length"></a>